Traewelling/traewelling/beta-todo.md

 - [ ] When you check in and the modal for conflicts appears and you click on the status ID you are trapped in the page
 - [ ] Include a loading animation when the location button is used to find the next station.
 This sometimes takes a long time.
 - [ ] Implement current version in the footer (maybe we can save the version within the docker building to a file?)
+- [ ] In the top left navigation, the brand is missing.
+(Either text or a logo?)

 ## Routes
 This issues is mainly to keep track of which routes need to be adapted for the api